GoogleCloudPlatform/webapp2/docs/guide/routing.rst

 ----------------------------
 The routing system can also handle domain and subdomain matching.
 This is done using a special route class provided in the ``webapp2_extras.routes`` module: the :class:`webapp2_extras.routes.DomainRoute`.
-This is a class that is initialized with a pattern to match the current server name and a list of nested :class:`webapp2.Route` that will only be tested if the domain or subdomain matches.
+It is initialized with a pattern to match the current server name and a list of nested :class:`webapp2.Route` instances that will only be tested if the domain or subdomain matches.

 For example, to restrict routes to a subdomain of the appspot domain::